 For campuses lacking both the CCMR and the graduation rate components, the STAAR component scaled score is the Student Achievement domain scaled score.

-For campuses lacking the CCMR component, regardless of whether they have the graduation rate component, the STAAR component scaled score is weighted at 100 percent.
+For campuses lacking the CCMR component, weight the STAAR component scaled score at 100 percent.

 School Progress Domain